We currently have several collections and exhibits available through Special Collections in Anderson Academic Commons. For example,

 Denver, CO 80246

-For more information or to make your reservation today, contact Dr. Jeanne Abrams at (303) 871-2977 or Jeanne.Abrams@du.edu.
+For more information or to make your reservation today, contact Dr. Jeanne Abrams at (303) 871-2977, Jeanne.Abrams@du.edu, or click here to print and mail in your reservation form.

 About the lecture: Newspaper headlines and contemporary political rhetoric echo a prevailing suspicion held by many Americans that today's immigrants and refugees from Asia, Latin America, and the Middle East are inferior to newcomers of an earlier era and pose a danger to the health and well-being of native-born Americans.
 Today's calls for restriction echo those of the late nineteenth and early twentieth century, especially criticisms once aimed at Eastern European Jewish newcomers as unfit for life in the United States.
 With Congressional debates over immigration possible in 2017, we might well compare earlier anti-Semitic demands for immigration restriction with contemporary demands for higher legislative and even physical walls to keep foreigners out.